oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
 * `standby_db` -
 	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
 Can be used to determine the potential data loss in the event of a failover.
+	* `lifecycle_details` - Additional information about the current lifecycle state.
 	* `state` - The current state of the Autonomous Database.
 * `state` - The current state of the Autonomous Database.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the resource is associated with.